Oldham Adult Musculoskeletal Physio Service

 If English is not your first language then an interpreter can be arranged.
 Please make us aware of this prior to your appointment.
 We always use trained interpreters as family members may be unfamiliar with some medical terms.
 Interpreter bookings require 48 hours’ notice.

 We are committed to providing a quality and timely service to all our patients.

 If you fail to attend your appointment we will assume you don't need treatment.

 Please pprovide 24 hours’ notice if you need to cancel so we can offer your appointment to someone else on our waiting list.

 Failure to do so may mean that you will not be offered another appointment and your referring doctor will be notified of this.

 Your first assessment may involve a face-to-face appointment or a telephone consultation.
 The physiotherapist will ask you questions about your condition and discuss and agree the best treatment plan with you.
 This may involve a physical examination.
 Please bring a list of any medicines that you take.
 See below about what to wear.

 How long does a treatment session last?

 Your initial assessment will usually last 40 minutes and the subsequent follow-up treatment sessions will last about 20 minutes.
-We do operate a strict appointment system so please be on time for your appointment as late arrivals may not be able to be seen.
+We operate a strict appointment system so please be on time for your appointment, as we may not be able to see late arrivals.